dsc-courses/dsc80-2024-ss2/syllabus.md

 This class has one Midterm Exam and one Final Exam.
 Exams are cumulative, though the Final Exam will emphasize material after the Midterm Exam.

-- **Midterm Exam**: Tuesday, July 20th, during the first half of lecture
+- **Midterm Exam**: Tuesday, August 20th, during the first half of lecture

 - **Final Exam:** Saturday, September 7th, 7AM-10PM.
 Location is TBD.